cloudmesh-community/fa18-523-60/paper/paper.md

 `$ import pymongo`

-If the command returns zero exceptions within the Python shell, one can consider for the PyMongo installation to have been completed successfully.
+If the command returns zero exceptions within the Python shell (or any other (IDE), one can consider for the PyMongo installation to have been completed successfully.

 ### Dependencies